mshakya/piret/README.md

         -k both -m <EdgeR/Deseq2> -fe <FASTA> -fp <FASTA>
 ```

+## Experimental design files
+  We recommend that you use a text editor like BBedit or TextWrangler to generate the tab delimited experimental design file.
+Exporting a tab delimited file directly from Excel tend to cause formatting problem.

 ## Whats in the working directory (-d)?

 Here are the list of directories that will be in `working directory`.